yumobennyyang/portfolio-website/src/content/portfolio/USA.md

 date: 2023-01-17
 enabled: true
-title: USA
+title: The United States of Achromaticism
 slug: usa
-description: The United States of Achromaticism - Photoshop Project
+description: Photoshop Project
 orderIndex: 6

 overview: A look into the makeup of social and political powers in America. (research data accurate as of June 2020)